Lucia's Blog: 2020-03-22

 I. GOD IS THE RIGHTEOUS RULER OF ALL:

-Our Father's kingdom shall never be destroyed and He will triumph in the end, even when wrong and wickedness seems so strong.
+Our Father's kingdom shall never be destroyed, and He will triumph in the end, even when wrong and wickedness seem so strong.
 God is still sitting and ruling on His eternal throne, a throne that does not tremble before the threats and darkness of this world.
-Indeed, God as the righteous ruler of all will deal with those who eagerly try to destroy His kingdom and His cause.
+Indeed, God, as the righteous ruler of all, will deal with those who eagerly try to destroy His kingdom and cause.
 But He will show grace and mercy to His faithful.
-Thus, His faithful must fight tooth and nail the good fight of our faith until the end, for the battle is not done and we must confess Christ as King of kings and Lord of lords through His Gospel.
+Thus, His faithful must fight tooth and nail the good fight of our faith until the end, for the battle is not done, and we must confess Christ as King of kings and Lord of lords through His Gospel.

 Jesus is the perfect High Priest and still reigns as Priest on His throne (Hebrews 2:17, 4:14-15; 5:1-6; 7:22-25).
 Our Perfect Priest was without blemish, that is, He had no sins though He came in the likeness "of sinful flesh" (Romans 8:3-4who committed no sin, nor was any deceit found in His mouth (1 Peter 2:22; Hebrews 7:28).
 We are reconciled by Jesus' death, burial, resurrection, ascension, and priesthood in heaven.
 Our God of peace and Prince of peace brought peace to all men.
 Peace is the result of reconciliation.

-Under the Law of Moses, it was impossible for the blood of bulls and goats to take away sins.
+Under the Law of Moses, the blood of bulls and goats couldn't take away sins.
 There is no money, no animal sacrifice, nor are there perfect works that can redeem us, but only the precious blood of Jesus.
-And since our God is all righteous, perfect, fair and justHe must be our standard of righteousness, for this is His perfect character.
+And since our God is all righteous, perfect, fair, and justHe must be our standard of righteousness, for this is His perfect character.
 Of course, all these terms involve law, rules, and standards of righteousness that are just and fair.
 God will judge the world according to His standards of righteousness (Acts 17:31).

 God has already spoken and given us instructions to be reconciled to Him.
-Thus, we must continue to proclaim and live out His Gospel Message even in the midst of a crooked and perverse generation.
-And though God's world rejects God's sovereignty and righteousness and fails to submit to His rule, He is still Lord and King ruling from His mighty throne.
+Thus, we must continue proclaiming and living out His Gospel Message even amid a crooked and perverse generation.
+And though God's world rejects God's sovereignty and righteousness and fails to submit to His rule, He is still Lord and King, ruling from His mighty throne.
 Satan cannot thwart God's victory of righteousness, even though he intends to destroy mankind with deceit and lawlessness.
 We must continue being soldiers of the cross to defeat the evil one and his lawlessness with the Sword of God, the Gospel.

 "And in the days of those kings the God of heaven will set up a kingdom that shall never be destroyed, nor shall the kingdom be left to another people.
 It shall break in pieces all these kingdoms and bring them to an end, and it shall stand forever" (Daniel 2:44).